Disclaimer:

 Deposit

 At auction, you typically need to pay the deposit on the day, so you need to have the money available immediately.
-For other sale methods, you usually have a few days between the offer going unconditional and when the deposit is due.
+For other sale methods, the deposit timing depends on what the sale and purchase agreement says.

 Learn more: How Much Deposit Do I Need as a First Home Buyer?